jose-bigio/dummy-repo/README.md

 This is the readme

-Here is a typ o please fix me
+Here is a typo please fix me

+Fixed the typo.